hannah68/boolean-uk-html-boolean-image-grid/requirement/instructions.md

-# Today we're recreating a grid of cards.
+# A grid of cards.

 You'll have the opportunity to implement and style images
 ## Instructions